Trail: Drainage

 In areas of heavy water flow along a trail, a ditch is often dug on the uphill side of the trail with drainage points across the trail.
 The cross-drainage is also accomplished by means of culverts cleared on a semi-annual basis, or by means of cross-channels, often created by placing logs or timbers across the trail in a downhill direction, called "thank-you-marms", "deadmen", or waterbars.
 Timbers or rocks are also used for this purpose to create erosion barriers.
 Rock paving in the bottom of these channels and in the trailside ditches is sometimes used to maintain stability.
 The creation of water bars, with or without ditching, at major points of water flow on or along the trail, and in conjunction with existing drainage channels below the trail, is a technique that can be applied.
 Another technique that has been adopted is the construction of coweeta dips, or drain dips, points on the trail where it falls briefly (for a meter or so) and then rises again.
 These provide positive drainage points that are almost never clogged by debris.

 The third type of problem can occur both on bottomlands and on ridgetops and a variety of other spots.
 A local spot or short stretch of the trail may be chronically wet.
 If the trail is not directly on rock, then a mud pit forms.
 Trail users go to the side of the trail to avoid the mud pit, and the trail becomes widened.
 A "corduroy" is a technique used when an area cannot be drained.
 This ranges from random sticks to split logs being laid across the path.
 Some early turnpikes in the United States were corduroy roads, and these can still be found in third-world forested areas.
 With recreational trails, it is common for the sticks to be one to three inches thick and laid in place, close together.
 Sometimes, a short bridge is used.

 Maintenance

 Natural surface, single-track trails will require some ongoing maintenance.
 If the trail is properly designed and constructed, maintenance should be limited to clearing downed trees, trimming back brush and clearing drainages.
 Depending on location, if the trail is properly designed, there should be no need for major rework such as grading or erosion control efforts.
-Mountain trails which see both significant rainfall and human traffic may require "trail hardening" efforts in order to prevent further erosion.
+Mountain trails which see both significant rainfall and human traffic may require "trail hardening" efforts to prevent further erosion.
 Most of the seemingly natural rock steps on the mountain trails of the northeast United States are the work of professional and volunteer trail crews.